Pilot Projects

 About the Pilot Projects

-Learn more about the program and see the most recent RFA below.
+The call for applications to the 2025 Advance RI-CTR Pilot Projects Program is now OPEN.
+Learn more about the program and see the RFA below.

 The Pilot Projects Program brings investigators together from institutions across the state to develop interdisciplinary collaborations that span the translational research spectrum.
 The program funds research that addresses Rhode Island's health challenges and community health priorities.